framp/gulp-basic/README.md

 The default language is the one whose directory in `/contents` starts with a `_`.

+If you need to provide translations which are common in different pages you can simply insert them in the `/contents/ln-LN/partials.toml` file: it will be used in all your pages.

 You'll be able to use your strings in templates using the [handlebars-tr](https://github.com/framp/handlebars-tr) plugin.
 Your translations will have access to the whole context, letting you use variables in them.

     data/index.json